 What Payment Processors Support Squarespace Subscriptions?

 Only Stripe supports subscription billing on Squarespace.
 PayPal and Apple Pay do not support recurring payments through Squarespace's native subscription feature.
-This means your store must have Stripe connected and active - if Stripe is not available in your country, you cannot use Squarespace's native subscription feature.
+This means your store must have Stripe connected and active.
+If Stripe is not available in your country, you cannot use Squarespace's native subscription feature.

 Stripe is available in 46+ countries, including the US, UK, Canada, Australia, and most of Europe.
 If you're in a region where Stripe isn't available, a third-party subscription platform integrated via Squarespace's embed blocks or extensions may be your best option.